How Can I Use AWS CLI Through Ansible Automation Platform?

 Resolution

-Next, you'll need your AWS access keys in the playbook.
-In order to call the AWS access keys, you can use a lookup to pull the credential from the job environment.
-When you add an AWS credential to a job template, it appends the AWS Access Key as an environment variable.
-Using this plugin, you can call the variable to a task in order to utilize it for AWS CLI.
-You can find documentation referencing that plugin here
+• Next, AWS access keys must be made available to the playbook.
+To retrieve the AWS access keys, a lookup can be used to pull the credentials from the job environment.
+When an AWS credential is added to a job template, the AWS Access Key is appended as an environment variable.
+This plugin allows the variable to be referenced within a task for use with the AWS CLI.
+Documentation for the plugin can be found here

 • Sample syntax for this is as follows: